zencephalon/expo/docs/pages/versions/unversioned/sdk/storereview.md

 ### `StoreReview.presentPreviewAsync()`

 Open an in-app iOS App Store preview of a published app.
+If the `itemId` is not a valid iTunes App ID, a screen saying "Cannot Connect to iTunes Store" may be presented.

+This is **not supported** in the iOS simulator.

 #### Arguments